Overview

 Suggested itinerary

-- 3See the generational graves of the Kiryu clan, a historic site of Kiryu City
+- 3Visit the graves of successive Kiryu clan heads, designated a historic site of Kiryu City

-- 4Visit the enshrined Hotei, one of the Kiryu Seven Lucky Gods
+- 4Pay respects to Hotei as one stop on the Kiryu Seven Lucky Gods pilgrimage

 Did you know?